rupansh/clone_hal/README.md

 - Can I use this?
 - Its is pretty basic script and nothing special.
 Go ahead and use it and gib me credits ;_; .

+- Why didn't you make a shell script instead?
+- I am learning python and had no target so I made this my target :)